canatakan/fairlanche/subnet/README.md

 ### `config.js` File

-1. In `config.js` file, add the code currently contains the base URLs for the Ankr's Fuji Testnet endpoints.
+1. The `config.js` file currently contains the base URLs for the Ankr's Fuji Testnet endpoints.
 These endpoints can be found in:

     ```json
     {